 While Vitamix has stepped it up a little by now offering pre-programmed buttons as well, not only will you pay a lot more for those models, they still aren’t as cool looking as the Blendtec Designer Series in my opinion.

 In the warranty category, both the Blendtec and Vitamix are even.
 They both offer a full 7-year warranty on the entire machine including the blades, motor, jar, and parts.
 Vitamix offers an optional upgrade to a 10-year warranty (currently for $75), but I’m not sure if Blendtec offers an upgraded warranty or not.
 Either way, 7 years is a very long time and shows how much these companies stand behind their products.

-This is another category where they are both going to be even.
 Both blenders are extremely powerful, and therefore a bit louder than your standard store-bought blender.
 The good thing is, you normally aren’t using the blenders for more than 1-2 minutes at a time (unless you’re making hot soup) so you won’t have to worry about the noise for long.

 There are some pretty big differences in the jars that both blenders use.
 Let’s take a look.

 Vitamix currently has 5 different jars depending on which model you buy: